jonasbn/til/oracle/merge_statements_and_joins.md

   select userid, domain from domain_users where userrole = 'R' and domain in  'zoolinks.dk') o ON (du.domain = o.domain)
 WHEN MATCHED THEN
   UPDATE SET du.userid = o.userid, modifiedby = 'JONASBN', modifieddate = sysdate where userrole = 'B' and userid = 'IG15-DK'
 ```

+## References

-[Source: PSOUG](http://psoug.org/reference/merge.html), one of the better examples I dug up, but please note the terms and conditions[TOS](http://psoug.org/w3c/tos.htm)
+- [PSOUG](http://psoug.org/reference/merge.html), one of the better examples I dug up, but please note the terms and conditions[TOS](http://psoug.org/w3c/tos.htm)

-[Source: StackOverflow](http://stackoverflow.com/questions/12274156/oracle-merge-vs-select-then-insert-or-update), an answer on the question on when to use merge vs. multiple statements.
+- [StackOverflow](http://stackoverflow.com/questions/12274156/oracle-merge-vs-select-then-insert-or-update), an answer on the question on when to use merge vs. multiple statements